Skip to content

 Graph view

-To get an overview you can use the graph view.
-You can open it on the top right.
+You can open it with the little graph button at the top right of your window.
 It allows you to explore your network of thoughts visually.

 Use linking wisely

 You might wonder in what way this should help you in your note-taking and why you should do it.
 To be honest you need to figure that out yourself.
-And don't enforce it, just create your notes naturally and connect thoughts when it comes to your mind.
+And don't enforce it, just create your notes naturally and connect thoughts when they come to your mind.
 Linking as much as possible is not necessarily helpful.
 You need to create valuable connections.

-We are sure, you will find your way.
-And over time you will build a powerful second brain, that supports you in your thinking.
+We are sure you will find your way.
+And over time you will build a powerful studio for your mind that supports you in your thinking.
 And very soon you will come up with new ideas based on the connections you created.
 Have fun building! 🏗

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?